zemasoft/wildcards/README.md

 Introduction
 ============

-Wildcards is a simple C++ library which implements matching using wildcards.
+Wildcards is a simple C++ header-only library which implements matching using wildcards.
 It supports both runtime and compile time execution.

 | Pattern  | Meaning                             |
 | -------- | ----------------------------------- |